 Coach Route Instructions

-Leave the motorway at J17, from the south turn right over the motorway bridge, from the north turn left, down to the roundabout.
+Leave the motorway at J17, and from the South turn right over the motorway bridge, while from the North turn left, and proceed down to the roundabout.

 Turn left at the roundabout.

-Follow the road until you see an overhead bridge with the generating station on the right, turn right just before the bridge onto a short slip road up to a T junction.
+Follow the road until you see an overhead bridge with a saw mill, large white buildings and chimney stack on the right, and then turn right just before the bridge onto a short slip road up to a T junction.

 What to Bring